Luke-VDW/micromouse/documents/power/README.md

-This folder contains relevant additional documentation for the power subsystem of the micromouse project.
+This folder contains documentation for the power subsystem within the context of the UCT EEE3088F Micro-mouse project.
+The power subsystem is one of four subsystems in this project, namely: the motherboard, the processor, power and sensing.